pollination/pollination-docs/rhino-plugin/pollination-commands/po_addbuildingshades.md

----
-description: Add selected shade surfaces to model.
-Use &quot;Pollination&quot; command to open Orphaned Object Manager to check and edit each shade.
----

 # PO_AddBuildingShades

 Add selected shade surfaces to model.
 Use &quot;Pollination&quot; command to open Orphaned Object Manager to check and edit each shade.